x

 "I think we need homeless shelters.
 We need to do something about the fact that there are encampments everywhere," said Jason, who's lived in North Portland for 10 years.

-“It seems like if they wanted to expedite this, if it was really a priority for the city, they would expedite those kinds of permits or planned farther ahead not had a grand opening and done a head-fake on everybody,” added Eric Marentette, who has lived across the street from the empty shelter for nearly five years.
+"It seems like if they wanted to expedite this, if it was really a priority for the city, they would expedite those kinds of permits or planned farther ahead not had a grand opening and done a head-fake on everybody," said Eric Marentette, who has lived across the street from the empty shelter for nearly five years.
 "I’m not quite sure how it's going to play out, so we’re a little nervous."

 Before You Leave, Check This Out